wlsdms0122/JSReorderableCollectionView/README.md

   - `func reorderableCollectionView(_ collectionView: JSReorderableCollectionView, canMoveItemAt indexPath: IndexPath) -> Bool`

     If your collection view have over two kind of cell type and you won't to move specific cell type, override this method.
+  - `func reorderableCollectionView(_ collectionView: JSReorderableCollectionView, willSnapshot cell: UICollectionViewCell, at point: CGPoint) -> UIView`

+    If you want to customize cell snapshot view, override this method. (default is origin snapshot of the cell)
   - `func reorderableCollectionView(_ collectionView: JSReorderableCollectionView, willDisplay snapshot: UIView, source cell: UICollectionViewCell, at point: CGPoint)`

-    If you want to customize cell snapshot's property(frame, size...), override this method.
+    If you want to customize cell snapshot display effect or animation, override this method. (default is 1.1x size & 90% alpha)

 ### How to know cell moved
 You can use `func collectionView(_ collectionView: UICollectionView, moveItemAt sourceIndexPath: IndexPath, to destinationIndexPath: IndexPath)` of `UICollectionViewDataSource`.